ChrisK91/chrisk91.github.io/content/post/2017-12-20-Sharing-CSS-across-multiple-cards-in-Anki.md

 ---
-blurb: Tired of copying and pasting various CSS snippets across multiple cards?
+summary: Tired of copying and pasting various CSS snippets across multiple cards?
 By using the CSS `@include`, you can share the same CSS file across multiple cards.
 comments: true
 date: "2017-12-20T00:00:00Z"